JasonEtco/jasonet.co/src/pages/posts/what-are-github-workflows.md

 - You can have up to 100 `action` objects in a workflow
 - The `needs` property will define a dependency tree.
 Actions will be run according to whatever actions it needs
+- Actions can write to directories that are shared with every subsequent action.
+Things like `npm install`, which adds a whole `node_modules` directory, will persist across the actions in your workflow.

 The individual fields here are a lot more complicated because there are different ways to use each one.
 Let's dig in!